fzuffo/transformaSebrae/README.md

 1. Move yourself to the frontend folder: `cd frontend`
 2. Run `yarn install` or `npm install` to install dependencies
 3. Run `yarn start` to start the server

-### License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.